 Figure 11 illustrates the four methods for increasing the resonance frequency to reduce noise.

 Figure 12 shows that metal stiffness is usually increased to reduce vibration at relatively low frequencies.

 Fig.12 Schematic diagram of increasing metal stiffness to reduce vibration

-When welding, a steel block or a rectangular object is used as an auxiliary tool, and C-shaped clamp and rectangular block are used to clamp the fillet weld, as shown in Figure 13.
+During the welding process, a steel block or rectangular object can be used as an auxiliary tool to assist with clamping the fillet weld.
+The C-shaped clamp and rectangular block can be used to secure the plates, as illustrated in Figure 13.

 Fig.13 Schematic diagram of using C-shaped clamp and rectangular block to clamp fillet weld